 If that’s the case, you can hand-select ESG stocks yourself, but you have to do some research to make sure they’re compliant.
 Morningstar and Yahoo Finance list a company’s ESG score.

 Andrew and Laura are going to include SRI in their Golden Butterfly portfolio by replacing Vanguard’s Total Stock Market Fund with stocks they choose using the information provided by JUST.

 You Can Do Something

-But the bottom line is, there’s no money in that, so the government isn’t going to do it.
+The bottom line is, if there’s no money in it, it’s less likely to get done.
 We have to do it.
 Socially responsible investing is one way to make corporations act as a responsible, ethical part of society.